chingu-voyages/voyage-project-tier2-boolebots/README.md

 - Game Controls
     -   [ ] User can a button in the game control panel to 'Battle!'
     -   [ ] User can click the 'Battle!' button to start the bot battle in the arena.
+The two bots should be randomly placed in cells in the arena, which at least one empty cell between them.
     -   [ ] User can see bots move based on the speed and direction assigned to them.
     -   [ ] User can see the 'Battle!' button text change to 'Stop!' once a battle is started.